openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/PerformanceAnalysisKit/cj-apis-hi_tracemeter.md

-# ohos.hi_trace.meter (Performance Tracing)
+# ohos.hi_trace_meter (Performance Tracing)

 This module provides the capability to trace process trajectories and measure program execution performance.
-The traced data is intended for analysis by the hiTraceMeter tool.
+The traced data is intended for analysis using the hiTraceMeter tool.

 > **Note**
 >
-> The performance tracing interfaces `startTrace`, `finishTrace`, and `traceByValue` cannot specify the trace output level, which defaults to COMMERCIAL level performance tracing.
+> The performance tracing interfaces `startTrace`, `finishTrace`, and `traceByValue` cannot specify the trace output level, which defaults to the COMMERCIAL level.
 >
-> User-space trace format uses the vertical bar `|` as a delimiter.
+> User-space trace format uses the vertical bar `|` as a separator.
 Therefore, string parameters passed through performance tracing interfaces should avoid containing this character to prevent trace parsing exceptions.
 >
 > The total length of user-space traces is limited to 512 characters.
-Any excess will be truncated.
+Excess characters will be truncated.

 ## Importing the Module